Fri May 17 2019

 About this measure

-This measure tracks patients who experienced longer than expected ventilator support after general or vasular surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP).
+This measure tracks patients who experienced longer than expected ventilator support after general or vascular surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP).

 The rate of prolonged ventilator usage for general and vascular surgery patients is expressed as an odds ratio.
 This reports the estimated odds of an event happening at Northwestern Memorial compared to the estimated odds of that event happening in all hospitals in the ACS NSQIP database.
 A number of 1.0 means the hospital is performing as expected.
 A number less than 1.0 means the hospital is performing better than expected.
 A number greater than 1.0 means the hospital is performing worse than expected.